NebraLtd/hm-diag/README.md

 **hm-diag** is a small website that displays diagnostic information about a hotspot.
 The website is only accessible if you are on the same network as the hotspot.
+Some people have exposed their devices publicly but this is not generally advised.

 ## Quick start